About us

 The Energy Institute (EI) is the chartered professional membership body for people who work across the world of energy.
 Our purpose is creating a better energy future for our members and society by accelerating a just global energy transition to net zero.
 We do this by:

-- attracting, developing and equipping the diverse future energy workforce;
+Attracting, developing and equipping the diverse future energy workforce

-- informing energy decision-making through convening expertise and advice;
+Informing energy decision-making through convening expertise and advice

 A registered charity (charity no. 1097899), incorporated by Royal Charter in 2003, the EI is licensed by the Engineering Council (UK) to offer Chartered, Incorporated and Engineering Technician status to engineers, and by the Society for the Environment to award Chartered Environmentalist status.
+We are also unique in granting Chartered Energy Manager status.

 The EI was set up in 2003 as a result of a merger between the Institute of Petroleum (IP) and the Institute of Energy (InstE).
 Both Institutes had a proud and distinguished heritage developed over many years supporting their particular energy sectors.